 As I’ve stated multiple times: the .300 Blackout and 7.62×39 are very similar in many respects and are both very capable rifle cartridges.
 While they each have different strengths, the differences between them (.300 Blackout vs 7.62×39) aren’t nearly as large as they’re made out to be sometimes.

-For a detailed discussion about another alternative to the .223 Remington in the .224 Valkyrie, read the article below:
+For a detailed discussion about another alternative to the .223 Remington in the .224 Valkyrie, 6.5 Grendel, and 6.8 SPC, read the articles below:

 Enjoy this article about the .300 Blackout vs 7.62×39 debate?
 Please share it with your friends on Facebook and Twitter.